TheBotlyNoob/CS50/CS50w/Final Project/README.md

 > ### `POST` /execute
 >
-> Executes a command and returns the output.
+> Executes a command in the shell and returns the output.
 User must be authenticated.

 Expected request (`text/plain`):